 In the first year the focus of the internship is on organic discipleship from several spiritual mentors and a significant component of a Certificate III in Outdoor Leadership (SIS30619) from Malyon Vocational Training.
 At the end of the first year an individual program for the second year will be discussed and implemented between student and mentors, incorporating continued mentoring and discipleship, mission trips and work in Outdoor Education and Further Cert III in Outdoor Leadership Modules.

 Application for the internship is open to everyone and a rigorous selection and interview process will apply before places are offered.
 The internship program will have a strong focus on themes of reconciliation, country and community and therefore Aboriginal Christians are particularly encouraged to apply.
-Many of QCCC’s existing journey-based programs are provided to girls’ schools and there is also a strong emphasis on training and recruiting female activities staff.

 You will receive practical experience, training and qualifications in the following outdoor areas: